 Far from holding extreme beliefs or engaging in violence, Haroon’s life has been marked by him fleeing war and by his ability to always thrive even in the most difficult circumstances.

-Haroon grew up in a refugee camp in Pakistan, after violence in Afghanistan forced his family to flee their home there.
-Despite the difficult environment of the camp, he managed to educate himself to college level, with an economics degree and fluency in four languages.
+He grew up in a refugee camp in Pakistan, after violence in Afghanistan forced his family to flee their home.
+Despite the difficult environment of the camp, he managed to educate himself to college level, gaining an economics degree and fluency in four languages.
 He provided for his family by working as a trader in the local marketplace, selling bread and honey to other refugees.

 He was seized by Afghan forces at a local market in Afghanistan.
 He was passed to the U.S. military, who took him to Guantanamo in 2007.
 There, he slipped though the net and went without legal help until 2016 when Reprieve took on his case.
 Since then we have been fighting for his release.